CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### Request job history

-Send a request to retrieve details on your organization’s historical requests, including the job’s start datetime, end datetime, unique identifier, original valueString request, and status.
+Retrieve details on your organization’s historical requests, including the start and end datetime, unique ID, original valueString request, and status.

-#### Request to retrieve data on job history
+#### Request to retrieve all past jobs

-This is an unfiltered request for all past jobs.
 If your organization has no jobs to return, you’ll receive a 404 ERROR response.

  <!-- snippet -->
  {% capture curlSnippet %}{% raw %}
 GET /api/v2/jobs
 {% endraw %}{% endcapture %}
-{% include copy_snippet.html code=curlSnippet language="shell" can_copy=true %}
+{% include copy_snippet.html code=curlSnippet language="shell" %}

 #### Request that filters jobs by end state

-You can supply the _status parameter to filter for jobs with a specific end state.
+Supply the _status parameter to filter for jobs with a specific end state.
 BCDA jobs have 9 possible end states: Completed, Archived, Expired, Failed, FailedExpired, In Progress, Pending, Cancelled, and CancelledExpired.

 However, the _status parameter only supports 4 possible values.
 These are how the job end states map to the supported values you’ll receive in your response: